wizzfizz94/backend-api-example/README.md

 # Prerequisites
 `docker`
 `docker-compose`
+`aws account`

+# Setup
+1. create a S3 bucket using AWS console
+2. create a AWS IAM policy for the bucket, assign Get Put and List permissions for the bucket *and* its contents made in step 1 (see `sample-iam-policy.json` for exact config, replace `bucket-name` with your buckets name)
+3. create a AWS user and assign the IAM policy in step 2 to them.
+4. Generate access keys for the user and place the access key id, access key, bucket name and aws region in the `.env` file of the project. `sample.env` shows the naming convention needed for these variables
+5. Generate a JWT secret and place it in the .env file (see `sample.env` for naming convention)

-# Run Server
+# Build and Run Server
 `docker-compose up`

 # Run Tests
 `docker-compose run web npm test`

-Note: Running tests and server using docker-compose done to ensure environment is always constant.
+Note: Running tests and server using docker-compose done to ensure system environment is always constant.

+# Data Storage
+For data storage I decided to use AWS S3 as a NoSQL database.
+I wanted to create a solution using serverless technology.
+S3 provided a simple data storage solution for image downloading and uploading.

 # Authentication
 Authentication originally done using basic auth and then changed to JWT for increased security.